tmtsoftware/csw/docs/src/main/messages/units.md

 ## Units

-Listed below are Units of Measurement, supported by TMT observatory framework and are available as Enumerated values. *Units* are optionally attached to Keys.
+Listed below are Units of Measurement, supported by TMT observatory framework and are available as Enumerated values.
+`Units` are optionally attached to `Parameter` Keys.

 @@@ note